ThinkUniform/uniformcss.com/docs/fundamentals/api-functions.md

 ## Screen Functions

-The `screen()` function returns values from the `screen` map provided an existing variant is passed in as a parameter. `screens()` function returns the entire map, useful for looping.
+The `screen()` function fetches values from the `screen` map provided an existing variant is passed in as a parameter. `screens()` function fetches the entire map, useful for looping.

 For more information on breakpoints, visit [media queries](/docs/media-queries).